 Typically, Mah Jongg is played with 4 players, but can also be adapted for 3 players per table.
 The tiles are shuffled and each player receives tiles.
 Throughout the game, as players either draw tiles from the "deck" or retrieve discards from other players, every player attempts to be the first player to build a winning hand.
 Some games end without a winner declared.

-Two groups meet twice a month to play using the National Mah Jongg League, Inc. rules.
-Both groups start at 10 am and play for several hours, taking a lunch break (BYO sack lunch).
-The location is rotated among player's homes.
+Groups meet regularly to play using the National Mah Jongg League, Inc. rules.
+Groups usually start at 10 am and play for several hours, taking a lunch break (BYO sack lunch).
+Play may rotate among player's homes or may be at a fixed location.
 Once you have joined, you will need to purchase your own card from the National Mah Jongg League.

-The Seattle group meets twice a month on the first and third Fridays.
+The Seattle group meets on first and third Fridays and is open.

 Don't know how to play?
 We have experienced players who are willing to teach you.
 Check the newsletter for the contact information.